aserowy/yeet/README.md

-# y1337 (pronounced yeet)
+# yeet (y337)

 ## the name, the vision

-Yet Another Astoundingly Hackable, Keyboard-Controlled, Ultra-Intuitive, Efficient, Versatile, Interactive, Fast, Elmish, Minimalistic, and Superlative File Explorer with Vim-Inspired Keybindings, Designed to Revolutionize Terminal Productivity, and Unleash Unprecedented Efficiency, All While Honoring the Spirit of Open Source Collaboration and Embracing the Beauty, and Greatness of Rust Programming Language, Crafted with Passion, Precision, Pain, and Perseverance, Aiming to Reshape the Way We Navigate and Manipulate Files in the Digital Realm, Pioneering a New Era of Command-Line Exploration and Empowering Users to Harness the Full Potential of Their Command Shells, Forever Changing the Landscape of File Interaction, and Leaving a Legacy Worthy of Legends, Echoing Through the Halls of Cyberspace and Inspiring Generations of Developers Yet to Come, A Testament to Human Ingenuity and the Endless Quest for Excellence, a Journey Beyond the Cursor, and a Beacon of Innovation in the Vast Digital Wilderness, Infused with the Magic of Lua, Allowing Users to Extend Its Functionality, Shape Its Behavior, and Create Customized Workflows Tailored to Their Unique Needs, Enabling a Thriving Ecosystem of Community-Driven Plugins, Where Imagination Meets Practicality, and Every Keystroke Holds the Promise of Infinite Possibilities.
+Yet Another Astoundingly Hackable, Keyboard-Controlled, Efficient, Versatile, Interactive, Fast, Elmish, Minimalistic, and Superlative File Explorer with Vim-Inspired Keybindings, Infused with the Magic of Lua, Allowing Users to Extend Its Functionality, Shape Its Behavior, and Create Customized Workflows Tailored to Their Unique Needs!

-In short: y1337
+In short: y337

 ## shortcuts